bertomill/marble-web/README.md

 - React Hook dependency rules are set to "warn"

 ## Recent Updates

+### Simplified Code Preview on Project Page
+- Added a code preview section directly on the project page
+- Implemented a simplified file explorer to navigate project files
+- Included a toggle between code view and rendered preview
+- Provided quick access to the full code editor for more advanced editing

+### Enhanced Code Generation with Claude 3.7
+- Added a "Generate with Claude" button to create AI-generated code directly in the editor
+- Created a dedicated API endpoint for single-file code generation
+- Integrated file-specific code generation that considers project context and existing files
+- Improved error handling and feedback for code generation processes
+- Added real-time preview of generated code within the editor environment

 ### Enhanced Project Experience
 - Added UI toast components for better user feedback